 Exporting Midi Data

-The midi data for a track can be saved to an external file or drag-and-dropped into a DAW or midi editor.
-The three radio buttons at the bottom are used to set the time range of the midi data to export.
+The three radio buttons at the bottom are used to set the time range of he midi data to export.
 Selecting All will export all midi, Visible will only export the notes that are visible, and Loop will export only the notes in the active loop.

 Options panel